cozy95/Cozyflix/README.md

 Videos are stored in the `videos` directory and their information is saved in an SQLite database.

+after putting your videos in the `videos` folder do the command: `python3 int_videos.py` to load the videos on the bot.

 ## Troubleshooting

 If you encounter voice-related errors: